 To donate through www.charities.org click “Find a charity” and then select “Give Now” once you have found the nonprofit you would like to support.
 For step-by-step instructions and information about giving features offered, please click here.

-If you have questions about your donation, please contact America's Charities' help desk support team by contact America's Charities' help desk support team by calling 703-957-7888 or visit www.charities.org/support.
+If you have questions about your donation, please contact America's Charities' Donor Services Team by calling 703-957-7888 or visiting www.charities.org/support.